 The winning work will be represented in the next edition of the Festival.

 For this reason the Festival includes musical concerts, dance, animations, exhibitions and conferences that take place in Segesta and in Calatafimi, to spread the culture of the theater and and putting the community at the center of every job.
-Since 2017 the Calatafimi Segesta Dionisiache Festival has had the merit of relaunching the study and research activity on the theater through the stipulation of a memorandum of understanding with the University of Palermo, the Department of Humanities, the Archaeological Park of Segesta and the Municipality of Calatafimi-Segesta / Festival "Dionisiache" and the establishment of the Segesta Project: international center of studies on ancient theater, coordinated by professor Giusto Picone and that already in the spring of 2018 has carried out a series of seminars entitled "The Faces of Medea" in the course of which emerged contributions that will be published in the journal Dionysus ex machina.
+Since 2017 the Calatafimi Segesta Dionisiache Festival has had the merit of relaunching the study and research activity on the theater through the stipulation of a memorandum of understanding with the University of Palermo, the Department of Humanities and the Archaeological Park of Segesta Festival "Dionisiache" and the establishment of the Segesta Project: international center of studies on ancient theater, coordinated by professor Giusto Picone and that already in the spring of 2018 has carried out a series of seminars entitled "The Faces of Medea" in the course of which emerged contributions that will be published in the journal Dionysus ex machina.
 Among the programs of the Study Center there is an international conference and a theatrical staging of the Medea of Seneca, of Medea of Euripides and of a contemporary Medea, in the edition of Calatafimi Segesta Festival Dionisiache 2019.

 Segesta is therefore the magical place where ancient archetypes still have the power to determine and influence our life from the depths, feeding on the memory of its stones full of humanity.
 These same stones that overlooking the Mediterranean and have inspired the great masters of the Theater, pushing them to stage the highest feelings and still today clamouring that “The Theater is the desperate effort of man to make sense of life” (Edoardo De Filippo).